Cat-Programmer3/Python-Sudoku-Solver/README.md

 # Python-Soduku-Solver
-Python Soduku Solver using [Ultralytics or Yolo](https://docs.ultralytics.com/quickstart/) v8 Object Detection, it uses ultralytics object detection for number recongition then brute forces the puzzle to print a result.
+Python Soduku Solver using [Ultralytics or Yolo](https://docs.ultralytics.com/quickstart/) v8 Object Detection, it uses Ultralytics object detection for number recognition then brute forces the puzzle to print a result.

 ## Packages